Correspondence and email policy

-Before sending correspondence or an email to the NSW Premier or Department of Premier and Cabinet, please ensure you are familiar with the following policy:
+Before sending correspondence or an email to the Premier's Department, please ensure you are familiar with the following policy.

-- The NSW Premier and the NSW Department of Premier and Cabinet receive a large volume of postal and email correspondence and not all correspondence requires a response.
+The NSW Premier and the Premier's Department receive a large volume of postal and email correspondence and not all correspondence requires a response.

-- We aim to open all correspondence within one business day of receipt, and respond where required, within 20 working days of receipt.
+We aim to open all correspondence within 1 business day of receipt, and respond where required, within 20 working days of receipt.
 You can request a response by checking the box on the contact page.

-- There may be occasions where we will forward the issues you raise and your comments to a Minister, agency or Member of Parliament for their attention.
+There may be occasions where we will forward the issues you raise and your comments to a Minister for their attention.

-- We accept no responsibility for invoices or other documents involving payments sent by email.
-Such items must be sent to the Department of Premier and Cabinet’s postal address.
+We accept no responsibility for invoices or other documents involving payments sent by email.
+Such items must be sent to the Premier's Department postal address.